Jungle Scout Review

 What Is The Chrome Extension?

 The Chrome Extension enables you, an Amazon seller, to see critical product details for a product niche at a glance.
-When the extension gets ran, it quickly generates a list of the top 16 listings for the product niche you a searching in while showing “Average Daily Sales”, “Average Sales Rank”, “Average Selling Price”, “Average Reviews”, and “Opportunity Score” (in the Pro version).
+When the extension gets ran, it quickly generates a list of the top 16 listings for the product niche you are searching in while showing “Average Daily Sales”, “Average Sales Rank”, “Average Selling Price”, “Average Reviews”, and “Opportunity Score” (in the Pro version).
 With these four calculations, you can, within seconds, determine if a niche is worth entering.
-These numbers give a good idea of competitiveness and demand and will help you determine if more research should be done, or if a different product should be found.
+These numbers offer you a good idea of competitiveness and demand and will help you determine if more research should be done, or if a different product should be found.
 The Chrome Extension will save you hours of work per product, which will increase your profitability and productivity.

 Lite Version Features: